Clear Search

 Progress Thus Far

-In the past several years, the research group has used their large growing panel of laboratory models of resistance to reveal several mechanisms of resistance to ER and HER2 therapies.
-They have also developed novel treatment combinations to target these vulnerabilities to overcome resistance.
-In (ER)-positive breast cancer, the group has identified key molecular factors in promoting endocrine resistance and metastatic features, co-inhibition of which could potentially overcome resistance, and potential new vulnerabilities in resistance to CDK4/6 inhibitors that may be therapeutically exploited in future studies.
+In the past several years, the research group has used their growing panel of diverse and clinically relevant models to reveal several mechanisms of resistance to ER- and HER2-targeted therapies.
+They have also developed novel treatment combinations to overcome resistance., The group has identified key molecular factors in ER-positive breast cancer that promote endocrine resistance and metastasis, which when targeted with combination therapy could potentially overcome resistance.
+They have also identified potential new vulnerabilities in tumor cells resistant to CDK4/6 inhibitors that may be exploited in future studies.
+In HER2-positive breast cancer, they have identified multiple resistance mechanisms, including genomic aberrations in the HER2 receptors and increased levels of signaling molecules that reactivate the HER2 pathway.

 What’s next

-Leveraging their unique collection of models of resistance, the team will focus on further expanding their panel of genetically diverse models of acquired drug resistance to current and emerging targeted agents.
+The team will focus on further expanding their panel of genetically diverse models of acquired drug resistance to include current and emerging targeted agents.
+This includes a model of breast cancer brain metastasis resistant to anti-HER2 therapies, which will be critical for testing novel treatment strategies in this setting.
 They will also continue to characterize these models at the molecular and functional level and integrate them with relevant clinical datasets.
 Their studies will set the stage for future clinical studies to prevent or overcome resistance and will also help optimize the sequence of HER2-targeted agents in clinical practice.

 Biography